On Sylt again this year!

 Hotel rooms via booking platforms

 We encourage you to secure your accommodation for this year’s WFO on Sylt in the coming days and weeks via the booking platforms listed below.
-In most cases, these will be cheaper than the contingents we were able to secure at the Hotel Lindner and TUI BLUE Sylt.
+In most cases, these will be cheaper than the contingents we were able to secure at the TUI BLUE Sylt and the Hotel Stadt Hamburg.

-• Booking.com, HRS, Hotel.de, Expedia or Hotels.com are widely used for classic hotel bookings.
+• For classic hotel bookings Booking.com, HRS.de, Hotel.de, Expedia.de or Hotels.com are widely used.

 • Airbnb, FeWo-direkt and Traum-Ferienwohnungen are great options for private accommodation and vacation homes.